frconor-ebook/meditations/_posts/2025-02-17-st-joseph-and-the-setbacks-of-life.md

 Christ knew everything already.
 But in His human nature, He had to learn everything.

-He was "like us in all things but sin" (cf. Heb.
+He was "like us in all things but sin" (Heb.
 4:15).
 There were these two types of knowledge present in Him.

 Theodore Roosevelt says, "The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who